seanpatlan/scrabble-dictionary/README.md

 Word bank of valid Scrabble words found in the Merriam Webster Scrabble dictionary (https://scrabble.merriam.com/)

+*dictionary.csv* contains all words in one long column of data.

+*dictionary-organized.csv* is sorted into rows of words with the same length and first letter.
+The first value of each row tells the first letter of every word in that row.
+The second value of each row tells the length of every word in that row.

-As of 1/23/22, this is an extensive list
+As of 1/23/22, this is an exthaustive list